Some tips about how to get the most out of live-tweeting from a conference or event.

 - Robin Peake – eg supporter experience: less talk more action by Lesley Pinder and Charlotte Forrest.

 Can I help you?

-Get in touch if I can help you with digital copywriting, content planning, training or strategy.
+Get in touch if I can help you with content planning, training or strategy.
 I work with charities of all shapes and sizes.
-I can give your comms or digital processes a healthcheck and ideas injection.
-I have some time in May and June.
-Drop me a line.
+I can help give your comms or digital processes a healthcheck and ideas injection.

 I also live-tweet at conferences and events.
 If you are a conference organiser, don’t assume that there will be delegates who can help your expertly curated event reach a wider audience.
 I can help.
 Please get in touch.